intel-analytics/ipex-llm/ppml/services/kms-utils/docker/README.md

 |
 │
-└───folder1 --> set as input_folder_path when running command (used below) │       file11.txt --> data file to be encrpted or decrypted
+└───folder1 --> set as input_folder_path when running command (used below) │       file11.txt --> data file to be encrpted or decrypted, and set as input_path when running command (used below)
 |
 └───folder2
         file21.txt